 Parents play a crucial role in instilling confidence in their children.
 They can achieve this by modeling self-confidence, encouraging self-expression, allowing for mistakes, and validating strengths and efforts.6

-Parents with BPD have diminished confidence themselves.
+Parents with BPD have diminished confidence in themselves.
 They also tend to be overly critical of themselves and others.
-Mistakes may be considered downright unacceptable, and any perception of failure might be punished.
+Mistakes may be considered unacceptable, and any perception of failure might be punished.
 These unhealthy patterns can undoubtedly impact a child’s confidence.

 Prone to Self-Destructive Behavior